 The most effective treatment of vaccine associated sarcoma is surgery to remove the tumor and adjacent tissues and lymph nodes if it has not spread to other vital organs.
 Your veterinarian may decide to do radiation treatment before surgery, after surgery, or both, depending on your dog’s health and age.
 Chemotherapy is not effective for this kind of cancer.

 After surgery, the chances of your dog’s recovery is fair, depending on whether the veterinarian was able to remove all of the tumor and enough of the surrounding tissue.
 In many cases, the tumor will return, and the best choice at that point is usually just palliative treatment (pain medication and fluids) to make your dog more comfortable in the time he has left.
 It is best to speak with your regular veterinarian about how often to vaccinate your dog.
 In many cases, the veterinarian will recommend you only vaccinate your dog every three years, and to be sure to get your dog’s blood titer (antibody level) tested before any vaccines.

-Tumor Related to Vaccinations Questions and Advice from Veterinary Professionals
+Tumor Related to Vaccinations Average Cost

 Took our 18 month old chocolate lab Mia to the vet for booster shots.
 Large lump/mass appeared at injection site a couple weeks later.
 Took her to the vet where fluid was drawn from the mass, showed to be clear, fatty fluid (no blood/infection present).
 Given anti-inflammatories/pain meds, with follow up in a week. ??

 © 2020 Wag Labs, Inc. All rights reserved.